TimaSv-Uk/my_blog/src/pages/books/book_shelf_saga/3_1_HARD_PART_make_it_look_ok.md

 TODO:
-    - make shelf look interesting
+    - make shelf look bearable to see
-    - make books look interesting
+    - make books look bearable to see

 # damn, i have no idea how to make it all(books,shelf) look good